nvim-neo-tree/neo-tree.nvim/CONTRIBUTING.md

   It should include references to the help file for more information:
   `:h neo-tree-setup`
-- Whether something should be mentioned in the README or just in the help file is a completely subjective judgement call that is made on a case by case basis based on how many people are likely to be interested in that information.
+- Whether something should be mentioned in the README or just in the help file is a subjective judgement call based on how many people are likely to be interested in that information.
 - The vim help file [doc/neo-tree.txt](doc/neo-tree.txt) is the definitive reference and should contain all information needed to configure and use the plugin.